Easowon/Cellular-Automata/README.md

 # Cellular Automata

-A commandline simulator for Conways Game of Life with optional modifications.
+A commandline simulator for Conways Game of Life with modifications.

 ## Build